This year you find Almedalsveckan, back in Visby between the 25th of June and 28th of June 2024. Welcome!

 Involvement of the political parties

 All eight parliamentary political parties have Almedalen, the central Park in Visby, at their disposal for a whole day during the week.
 In many years, the parliamentary parties have been - and still are - the main focus.
 Since 1996, organisations and businesses have been allowed into the political arena.
 Almedalsveckan is highly prioritized by the parliamentary parties and they use the platform to promote new policy proposals.
-During the week, politicians attended 1.403 events, which is 32,5% of the 4.311 events.
-Those who organized most events were non-profit organizations, 24%.
+During the week, politicians attended 1.125 events, which is 53,4% of the 2.103 events.

-Anyone can apply to organise an event at the festival as long as they adhere to criteria set by the main organisers of Almedalsveckan.
-The project group reviews all the applications and, if an application meets the criteria, it will be approved and published on Almedalsveckan’s webpage, in the programme book and in their App.
-Almedalsveckan has no seperat cultural programme during week.
-The festival is not responsible for the informal programme.
-They do one activity “Almedagen” during the year.
+Anyone can apply to organize an event at the festival as long as they adhere to criteria set by the main organizers of Almedalsveckan.
+The project group reviews all the applications and, if an application meets the criteria, it will be approved and published on Almedalsveckan’s webpage, in the printed program and in the app Almedalen Just Nu.